-This is why it is not surprising to see people confuse running shoes with cross-training shoes.
+This is why it is not surprising to see people confuse running shoes with cross-trainers.

-While both shoes are meant for exercise and can be used for walking or running, they have a different functions in terms of how they are constructed, the materials that are used, and how they are supposed to be employed.
+While both shoes (cross-trainers and running shoes) are meant for exercise and can be used for walking or running, they have different functions in terms of how they are constructed, the materials that are used, and how they are supposed to be employed.

 Understanding what cross-training shoes are, how they are supposed to be used, and how they differ from running shoes will help you make the best-informed decision about whether they are right for your needs or not.